jeffersonfparil/Lolium_rigidum_genome_assembly_and_annotation/comparative_genomics.md

 ```

 7. Find kaks file with significant (p<= 0.001) Ka/Ks > 1.0
+**NOTE**: If we find high dN/dS between a pair of sequences in Lolium rigidum while the focal alignment if not that different from those of other species,then we have to change the focal alignment to that gene,and re-run KaKs_calculator!
 ```{sh}
 echo 'args = commandArgs(trailingOnly=TRUE)
 # args = c("GPX-OG0000728.aln.pw.kaks.tmp")